Adventure in Dairyland

 Adventure in Dairyland is a television serial that aired in 1956 on ABC as part of the second season of The Mickey Mouse Club.
-The serial starred Mouseketeer Annette Funicello and Sammy Ogg of Spin and Marty and featured Kevin Corcoran in his first Walt Disney production.
+The serial starred Mouseketeer Annette Funicello and Sammy Ogg of Spin and Marty, and featured Kevin Corcoran in his first Walt Disney production.

 Plot

 Annette Funicello and Sammy Ogg visit the 560-acre McCandless Sunny Acres Dairy Farm in Wisconsin.
 They get to know the members of the McCandless family and learn about the operation of a dairy farm.

+Production

+The serial was filmed at the Sisk Farm on Sugar River Road in Verona, Wisconsin.

 Tie-in

 The serial was produced in co-operation with the American Dairy Association who published a 16-page paper pamphlet that presented material from the serial.